Illinois Car Accident Evidence Guide: What to Keep and What Disappears Fast

 What is the most important evidence after a car accident?

 Usually it’s a combination: photos from the scene, the police report, and medical records that show symptoms, diagnosis, and treatment.
-Together, those items help prove fault, injury, and the losses that followed.
+Together, those items prove the three things every Illinois injury claim turns on, fault, injury, and loss.
+Third-party evidence like business surveillance video can matter just as much, but it disappears the fastest, so it should be requested and preserved early.

 Should I still see a doctor if I feel okay after the crash?

-Many people feel “okay” at first because of adrenaline.
-Getting checked out can protect your health and create a clear record of when symptoms started.
+Yes, see a doctor even if you feel okay.
+Many people feel fine at first because of adrenaline, and some symptoms (neck and back pain, headaches, tingling or numbness) show up days later.
+Getting checked out protects your health and creates a clear record of when symptoms started, which matters if the insurer later argues your injuries aren’t connected to the crash.
 If something feels off in the days after a crash, follow up.

 What if the police did not come to the scene?

-It happens.
-If there’s no report, photos, witness info, and prompt medical care become even more important.
+It happens, especially with minor collisions.
+If there’s no report, your own documentation has to do more work in an Illinois claim: photos of both vehicles and the scene, witness names and phone numbers, and prompt medical care become even more important, because they lock in the early details a report would normally capture.
 You can also ask your insurer what documentation they need for the claim.

 How long do businesses keep surveillance video?